Aaronaught/knockout.conductor/readme.md

 Essentially any UI composition pattern based on polymorphism or duck typing benefits (a lot) from a flexible Conductor.

-What makes the Conductor particularly different from what Knockout already via its `template` binding is that the Conductor is meant to handle *different views*, which is very different from simply pumping an observable into a static template.
+What makes the Conductor particularly different from what Knockout already does via its `template` binding is that the Conductor is meant to handle *different views*, which is very different from simply pumping an observable into a static template.

 To put it another way: Templates expose different *data* or *entities* whereas Conductors can expose different *features* or *screens*.